ysqander/rrtsim/README.md

 ## Background

 I started learning about robotic algorithms with Gemini 3.
-I initially built the physics and logic engine for my own understanding, but as it came together, I decided to create an interactive tutorial to share these concepts with others.
+I initially built the 3d simulation for my own understanding, but as it came together, I decided to create an interactive tutorial to share these concepts with others.

 ## What Does This App Do?